keithballinger/gemini-cli/shellPlan.md

 ## Overview

-This document outlines the implementation plan for transforming Gemini CLI from its current pass-through shell mode into a POSIX-compliant shell while maintaining its AI capabilities.
-The implementation will be done in phases to ensure stability and backward compatibility.
+This document outlines the implementation plan for transforming Gemini CLI from its current pass-through shell mode into a POSIX-compliant shell with seamless AI integration.
+The new design eliminates mode switching and provides a unified shell + AI experience with smart command routing and collapsible AI responses.

 ## Current State